My shopping cart

 Diamond color comparison is about more than just comparing diamonds side by side.
 With most natural colored diamonds, the main goal is to make sure they look great in the jewelry piece they’re being purchased for.
 If you’re shopping for colored diamond rings and want a diamond to set in a yellow gold ring, you don’t need to be as concerned with a colorless grade.
 But if you’re searching for a larger diamond with white color for a focal point of a necklace, you will want something more colorless and with better clarity.
 The goal is to make the final jewelry piece as beautiful and sparkly as possible.
 This doesn’t always mean finding the clearest and most colorless diamond but is rather about comparing diamond color vs. clarity, along with cut and carat, to find the best diamond for you.

-In addition to the typical white and colorless diamonds, there are a wide variety of different color diamonds that we call fancy diamonds.
-These are extremely rare and unique, coming in a variety of colors including yellow, pink, blue, green, and red.
-Fancy colored diamonds often increase in price as their color increases in saturation, which is the opposite of regular colored diamonds.
-Although most fancy colored diamonds have more muted and lighter colors, they are unique and beautiful in their own right and are highly sought after worldwide.
+In addition to the typical white and colorless diamonds, there are a wide variety of different colored diamonds that we call fancy diamonds.
+These are extremely rare and unique, coming in a variety of colors, including yellow, pink, blue, green, and red.
+Fancy-colored diamonds often increase in price as their color increases in saturation, which is the opposite of regular-colored diamonds.
+Although most fancy-colored diamonds have more muted and lighter colors, they are unique and beautiful in their own right and are highly sought-after worldwide.
+These naturally formed diamonds are extremely unique and rare, as they all contain trace amounts of minerals and other chemicals that altered their coloring during their formation.

 Red diamonds are the rarest diamond color.
-Is it estimated that there are fewer than 30 red diamonds in the world.
+It is estimated that there are fewer than 30 red diamonds in the world.

-If you want to learn more about diamond colors or are ready to shop for the perfect diamond, contact Roman Malakov or come into the store today.
+If you want to learn more about diamond colors and clarity or are ready to shop for the perfect diamond, get in touch with Roman Malakov.
+You can book an appointment for an in-person or virtual consultation or visit our store in NYC’s Diamond District.
 Our jewelry experts are ready to welcome you and guide you toward your ideal diamond for whatever jewelry piece your heart desires.